 Webber Natural Swimming Pool is located in Webber Park and is the first public swimming pool in North America to have a natural filtration system that will use plants in a nearby pond rather than chemicals to treat the water.
+It is also the only FREE public pool in the Twin Cities (not including Minneapolis wading pools).
 My family agrees that it is the best "feeling" water they have ever swam in; its cleanliness is touchable.
 That said, the pool is closely monitored and closes if the natural filtration systems are unable to keep up with bacteria growth.
 It is best to check ahead before heading out to swim - especially if it has stormed recently or has been particularly hot.

 Background of Webber Natural Swimming Pool

 Jayne Miller, Superintendent of the Minneapolis Park and Recreation Board explained that "It’s better for the environment and for users because we’re not using any chemicals."
 Instead, it uses filters and plants to cleanse the water.
 In case you think this idea may be too good to be true, you'll be relieved to know that Europe has more than 20,000 natural swimming pools.
 So although Minneapolis has broken new ground in North America, this is not an untested idea.

 Besides the natural filtration system, the pool is also vacuumed daily.
 Robotic vacuums were custom built to clean the pool.